usnistgov/800-63-3/sp800-63b/sec5_authenticators.md

 <table style="width:100%">
   <tr>
     <td><img src="sp800-63b/media/Memorized-secret.png" alt="authenticator" style="width: 100px;height: 100px;min-width:100px;min-height:100px;"/></td>
     <td>A Memorized Secret authenticator (commonly referred to as a <i>password</i> or, if numeric, a <i>PIN</i>) is a secret value that is intended to be chosen and memorable by the user.
-Memorized secrets need to be of sufficient complexity and secrecy that it would be impractical for an attacker to guess or otherwise discover the correct secret value.</td>
+Memorized secrets need to be of sufficient complexity and secrecy that it would be impractical for an attacker to guess or otherwise discover the correct secret value.
+A memorized secret is <i>something you know</i>.</td>
   </tr>
   </table>
   </div>